danodz/twitter-clone-school/README.md

 Depending on how you've structured your application, this might be a pretty tricky thing to pull off!

-As a possible suggestion: you can pass a `handleAfterPublishTweet` callback to the component that makes the `fetch` call to publish the tweet.
-After the fetch resolves, you can call that `handleAfterPublishTweet` callback, which will re-fetch the set of tweets for the home feed.
+As a possible suggestion: you can pass a `reload` state to the component that makes the `fetch` call to show the home page.
+After the submit button is pressed, you can change that `reload` state, which will re-fetch the set of tweets for the home feed.